-If I were traveling in Japan, I might prepare it by the following strategy.
+If I were traveling in Japan I might prepare using the following strategy:

-· Utilizing the already introduced application "Japan Connected - free Wi-Fi", I will make use of free Wi-Fi in all areas.
-Of course, I will also use free Wi-Fi at the hotel.
+- Utilize the already introduced application “Japan Connected – Free Wi-Fi”.
+I will make use of free Wi-Fi when available including time spent at the hotel.

-· In areas where free Wi-Fi can not be used, I will use "Japan Welcome SIM" provided by NTT docomo.
-This prepaid SIM can also be charged again.
+- In areas where free Wi-fi networks are not available I will use “Japan Welcome SIM” provided by NTT docomo.
+This SIM card can be charged with more data when needed.

 I appreciate you reading to the end.